Quantum Physics Tutorial 4 - Energy Levels in Atoms

 Photons of sufficient energy can cause ionisation.
 This is how gamma rays interact with atoms to ionise them.

-Almost immediately it falls back to the ground level, emitting photons.
+Almost immediately the excited electron falls back to the ground level, emitting photons.
 The picture shows two energy levels in an imaginary atom.

 Note that the values here are shown as positive, the ground state being zero.
 This has been done for simplicity.
 The ionisation energy of this atom is a lot more than 6.4 eV.